Die Bergamotte - ein aromatisches Wunder

 From Blossom to Fruit

-Bergamot is prized for its bright-yellow fruits from whose peel the valuable essential oil is extracted.
+Bergamot is prized for its bright-yellow fruits, from whose peel the valuable essential oil is extracted.
 Even its white blossoms emit an intense, refreshing fragrance and mature into the typical round fruits from November onward, whose shape resembles small pears.
 The initially bright-green peel of the fruit turns into a beautiful yellow and only its characteristic shape differentiates a bergamot from a lemon.
 This special fruit is harvested in southern Italy from November to March.
 It's often said that farmers are much happier during the bergamot harvest than during the olive harvest because the beautiful scent makes the work more enjoyable.

 Growing Bergamot at Home: Is It Possible?